Skip to content

 • Explore cross-selling or upselling opportunities to existing customers.

-• Niche targeting: Choose the portion of the market that you want to focus on serving.
+• Niche targeting: It is often a good idea to choose the portion of the market that you want to focus on serving.
 There is a saying: “Market to everyone and you market to no one.”
-Avoid doing this.
+Avoiding doing this is usually a very good idea (but is of course up to you).
 Instead, research and find the parts of your potential market who you can help the most, and who will value you and your business the most, and who will pay you enough (and on-time) to achieve growth.
 If you have been in business for a while I am sure you know about ‘niching’.
 If not, it’s worth looking into.
+[A video that talks about niching is below.]

 • Focus on getting the foundations of your business set up correctly.
 Then focus on it’s growth.
 Work hard, and smarter than others.
 Work extremely hard and put in the hours day in day out, but avoid burn-out.

 • Don’t spread yourself too thin.
 Too often this is the cause for no growth.
 Juggling too many things at a time can dilute your efforts.
-ONLY start looking at starting more than one business once you’ve become highly experienced and have achieved growth in your primary business.
+You may need to call upon experienced and reliable people like us to help.

 3. Expand Market Reach